Kootut teokset | Samlade skrifter | Selected Works

 Knowledge of divine matters is required for that, and it also requires practice.
 Where does one now find a trace of either?
 The education of most people is arranged from childhood in such a way that they cannot learn much about piety.
 The parents are delighted if their children can amuse them with long memorized passages from fables and novels, but the fact that they have never seen or read anything of the catechism, the Bible or other pious books causes them little concern.

-It is deplorable to see in what spiritual darkness a large proportion of the high-born in particular89 grow up, without any care taken in that respect.
+It is deplorable to see in what spiritual darkness a large proportion of the high-born in particular grow up, without any care taken in that respect.
 When they are to assume official positions, to what extent is it then investigated whether they possess genuine piety and whether they have taken the Lord’s Holy Communion and other matters relating to devoutness?
 Many may rather believe it to be a merit to be a mocker of religion, and once that kind of people occupy seats of power, those of a different view are not likely to extol their fate.

 How does this come about, you say?
 Why is supervision in this respect so feeble?
 Or could it not be improved?
 Not, in my opinion, unless the Sovereign Power banishes godlessness, stupidity and self-interest, for it is impossible for the vices to be their own prosecutors or judges.